 Being able to customize how analytic components like dashboards and reports look and interact with other core features in your application helps increase your brand consistency and your users’ overall engagement with embedded analytics features.

-White-labelling ensures any user can begin their regular workflow as normal - view reports, etc - without ever feeling like they’re using another tool or need to use another.
+White-labeling ensures any user can begin their regular workflow as normal - view reports, etc - without ever feeling like they’re using another tool or need to use another.
 They can also start to engage with increasingly contextual actions, like ordering more stock, now that data is more seamlessly built into what they need to action day-to-day.

 Customers are then likely to quickly associate your application as the place to be for their analytics needs, improving and accelerating their adoption of BI in a significant way.